Investigational New Drugs and Biologics

 In addition to reporting to the IRB, an investigator-sponsor must directly report the following AE information to the FDA within the following time frames, which are slightly different than those required for IRB reporting:

-• Within 7 calendar days after the study sponsor’s initial receipt of the information.
-The sponsor should notify the FDA by telephone or by facsimile transmission of any unexpected fatal or life-threatening experience associated with the use of the drug.
+• Within 7 calendar days after the study sponsor’s initial receipt of the information, the sponsor should notify the FDA by telephone or by facsimile transmission of any unexpected fatal or life-threatening experience associated with the use of the drug.

-The sponsor shall promptly review all information relevant to the safety of the drug obtained or otherwise received by the sponsor from any source, foreign or domestic, including information derived from any clinical or epidemiological investigations, animal investigations, commercial marketing experience, reports in the scientific literature, and unpublished scientific papers, as well as reports from foreign regulatory authorities that have not already been previously reported to the agency by the sponsor” (21 CFR 321.32(b)).
+• Additionally, an investigator-sponsor is responsible for reporting safety information to the FDA: "The sponsor shall promptly review all information relevant to the safety of the drug obtained or otherwise received by the sponsor from any source, foreign or domestic, including information derived from any clinical or epidemiological investigations, animal investigations, commercial marketing experience, reports in the scientific literature, and unpublished scientific papers, as well as reports from foreign regulatory authorities that have not already been previously reported to the agency by the sponsor” (21 CFR 321.32(b))."

 Additional Reporting Obligations for Investigators-Sponsors